Lucas-Keijzer/Evoman_assignment_2/README.md

       NOTE: this will take about an hour to run.

-  - crowding.py:
+  - age_based.py:
-      Contains the implementation of 'EA2' which makes use of crowding, a crossover technique to preserve diversity.
+      Contains the implementation of 'EA2' which makes use of age based generation replacement.
 Running this file can be done using:

       'python3/python crowding.py'